How German parties copy ideas from other countries | DW | 15.09.2021

 The front-running SPD has often brought up the unsexy but important issue of pension reform.
 The Swedish pension model has long been seen as attractive to many German politicians because it's similar to the German one — mixing public, private, and company pensions, with the key difference that Swedes pay an additional contribution that is put in state funds that are invested in capital markets.

 Perhaps surprisingly, Germany is behind many of its neighbors when it comes to banning toxic chemicals.
-Bisphenol A (BPAs) is used in many plastic products including food containers, and has been linked to poor sperm quality and asthma, and has also been found to disrupt the fertility of fish when it passes into ecosystems.
+Bisphenol A (BPAs) is used in many plastic products including food containers, and has been linked to poor sperm quality and asthma.
+BPAs have also been found to disrupt the fertility of fish when it passes into ecosystems.

-The pro-free market FDP has made the digital overhaul of Germany one of its main projects.
-Though to be fair, the other parties have all recognized that Germany's poor digital infrastructure is a huge issue for voters, the FDP's plans appear to be the most ambitious, with a wholesale plan to plug the entire education system into a kind of Artificial Intelligence.
+The FDP has made the digital overhaul of Germany one of its main projects — though to be fair, the other parties have all recognized that Germany's poor digital infrastructure is a huge issue for voters.
+But the FDP's plans appear to be the most ambitious, with a wholesale plan to plug the entire education system into a kind of artificial intelligence.

 This plan is called Learning Analytics, an idea already implemented in the US and China, and involves mining massive amounts of data about students in order to optimize learning environments.
 "Artificial intelligence offers the possibility of individualizing learning and teaching for children and young people," the FDP manifesto promises.
 Perhaps considering Germans' sensitivity about privacy, the manifesto hastily adds that this must of course happen under strict data protection.